 Tip: If this hike isn't challenging enough for you, you can merrily continue another 45 minutes to the summit of Hüttenkogel at 2,231 m (7,320 ft) from Graukogel.

-Recommendation: After a demanding ascent, treat yourself to some relaxation at the Alpentherme Gastein.
+After a demanding ascent, treat yourself to some relaxation at the Alpentherme Gastein.
 Wonderful baths and thermal spas for a few bucks.
 Huge parking, super modern equipment.
 With my phobia of slipping on wet tiles, I appreciate the anti-slip floor in and around the entire pool.
 And the sauna world, in my opinion, one of the best I’ve seen.
-Absolutely awesome and just 5 minutes by car from the city.
+Absolutely awesome and just 5 minutes by car from Bad Gastein.

 Only the Milka cow is missing on this beautiful Austrian scenery!

-I included the hike in Prossau Valley specifically for nature and tranquility lovers.
+I’m including this hike in Prossau Valley specifically for nature and tranquility lovers.
 This trail isn't as well-known, so if you set off early in the morning, you'll have it all to yourself.
+After trying some of the more popular hiking trails in Austria, that will sound like music to your ears, I promise.

 Regarding the hike, the main feature is an amazing rock wall that's about 300 m (984 ft) high, and judging by my well-traveled experience, it's beautiful and worth seeing.